Chronic stress upsets the happy tum

 Lemon tree fruit and flowers optAh, the sweet scent of lemon blossom.

-It could also be a gentle cycle through the countryside, reaching for the flute and a heap of other activities.
+It could also be a gentle cycle through the countryside, reaching for the flute or a heap of other activities.
 There's only one rule; the cellphone must be firmly left at home, out of reach and mind, unable to disturb the growing inner quietness.

 Meditation